dwyl/fields/README.md

 # Fields

-A collection of commonly used fields implemented as custom Ecto types with validation, sanitising and encryption/hashing. <br />
+A collection of commonly used fields implemented as custom `Ecto` types <br />
+with validation, sanitising and encryption/hashing. <br />
 <!--
 TODO: update intro copy once we ship better docs!